M2-brane indices on Higgs vacua and black holes: Factorization of the 3d ADHM index with multiple flavors

+which generalizes the corresponding formula for $F=1$ derived in \cite{Crew:2020psc}.
+That work also provides an alternative expression for generic $F$, written in terms of the Milne polynomials.
+As discussed in \cite{Bullimore:2020jdq,Crew:2020psc}, this Hilbert series can be interpreted as a refined Verma character of the quantized Higgs branch algebra. \\

 For $F = 1$, the Higgs and Coulomb branches are identical since the theory is self-mirror.
 Thus, \eqref{eq:HS} also corresponds to the Coulomb branch Hilbert series of the ADHM with a single flavor, where $z$ is now associated with the topological $U(1)$ symmetry acting on monopole operators instead of the adjoint hyper.

-In fact, the same formula for $F=1$ was obtained in \cite{Crew:2020psc}.
-Also, there are alternative expressions obtained from the Coulomb branch side \cite{Hayashi:2022ldo,Hayashi:2024jof}.
+Conversely, one can derive the same Hilbert series in different expressions from the Coulomb branch side \cite{Hayashi:2022ldo,Hayashi:2024jof}.
 For instance, the following expression is obtained using the Fermi-gas method \cite{Hayashi:2022ldo}:

 where

 We have confirmed the equality of the two expressions for several values of $N$.
 Note that \eqref{eq:HNO} also involves a Young diagram summation, but its interpretation differs from that in our formula: in our case, the Young diagrams are associated with discrete Higgs vacua, whereas in \eqref{eq:HNO} they are related to counting of monopole fluxes.
 This distinction reflects the self-mirror symmetry of the theory, which exchanges the Higgs and Coulomb branches.
 Additionally, it was also checked that \eqref{eq:HNO} can be re-expanded in terms of giant graviton contributions \cite{Hayashi:2024aaf}.